UniStudents/Saffron/docs/source_files/wordpress_v2.md

 # WordPress V2 parser

-the `wordpress-v2` parser has one of the most simple source files.
+The `wordpress-v2` parser has one of the most simple source files.
 It can run only by providing a url and all the other options are for customization and are optional.

 ## Scrape